 She received her Master of Arts in Special Education, Severe Disabilities at Vanderbilt University, and previously received her Bachelor of Arts, Magna Cum Laude at Tufts University where she majored in Child Studies and Human Development.
 At Vanderbilt, she joined a prolific research team in the area of transition and employment outcomes and wrote her thesis on customized employment and job development strategies for jobseekers with disabilities.
 Most recently at The Help Group, she supervised and consulted several transition and pre-employment training programs across the agency.

 Linda Andron Ostrow, LCSW

 Linda has been a licensed clinical social worker since 1973.
 She earned her both her B.A. and M.A. in Social Welfare from the University of California, Los Angeles (UCLA).
 Linda incorporated FACT in 1999.
 She has completed training in sexual therapy, hypnotic therapy, guided imagery, as well as interpersonal neurobiology, including attachment and trauma.
 Linda has authored two books and has contributed chapters to several books.
-Over the years she has served on several statewide commissions for the State Council on developmental disabilities and the Governor’s Commission on autism.
-Linda served as President or Executive Director until June of 2016.
+Over the years she has served on several statewide commissions for the State Council on Developmental Disabilities and the Governor’s Commission on Autism.
+Linda has served as FACT’s President or Executive Director from the founding until June of 2016.